Our clinicians conduct assessments in a range of areas to help young people and their families better understand their needs.

 Get a sense of what attending an appointment at Solasta would feel like.

 We offer a carefully designed, modern and inviting therapy space.
 Our spacious, light-filled rooms create an environment that allows for safety, privacy and growth.
-From the wait-room to your time in our therapy rooms, we have consciously created an enriched space to support your sense of comfort.
+From the waiting room to your time in our therapy rooms, we have consciously created an enriched space to support your sense of comfort.

 We also have rooms specifically designed to accommodate sensory needs, soft lighting and thoughtfully selected furnishing to create a calming environment.